 How I Work

 Talking therapy is not just 'talking about your problems'; it is also about working towards solutions.
 My approach is integrative, which means I draw on certain models and theories (including humanistic, cognitive-behavioural and psychodynamic approaches), depending on a client's individual needs and difficulties.
 The purpose is to gain a better understanding of yourself and your problems, and make positive changes that will enable you to live your life more fully.

-I work from therapy rooms in Stockbridge, EH3, and also online via Skype for established clients.
+I work from therapy rooms in Stockbridge, EH3, and also online.
 Regular sessions, which take place weekly, are 50 minutes long.
 Daytime and evening appointments are available.

 I offer a free initial half-hour phone call at a time that suits you to discuss your concerns and clarify how I might be able to help before booking an appointment.
 This may help you decide if you want to engage in therapy at this stage, and whether or not I am the right therapist for you.